ry-v1/Notes/Apache Iceberg The Definitive Guide.md

         - Catalog layer
             - catalog is the first component that a query engine interacts with.
             - for reads, the engine reaches out to the catalog to learn about the current state of the table
-            - for writes, the catalog is used to adhere to the schema defined and to know about Metadata layer the table’s partitioning scheme.
+            - for writes, the catalog is used to adhere to the schema defined and to know about Metadata layer the table's partitioning scheme.

         - Metadata layer
             - Each time a query engine writes something to an Iceberg table, a new metadata file is created atomically and is defined as the latest version of the metadata file.